 Gliding avalanches require caution.
 Fresh wind slabs require caution.

 An appreciable danger of gliding avalanches exists, in particular in the regions with a lot of snow on steep grassy slopes below approximately 2600 m.
 Areas with glide cracks are to be avoided as far as possible.
-As a consequence of a strong to storm force northerly wind, sometimes avalanche prone wind slabs will form in all aspects.
+As a consequence of a strong to storm force northerly wind, sometimes avalanche prone wind slabs formed.
 They are clearly recognisable to the trained eye.
 Weakly bonded old snow: Dry avalanches can in some places be released in the old snowpack by large loads, especially in little used backcountry terrain.
 This applies especially on steep shady slopes in particular above approximately 2000 m in areas where the snow cover is rather shallow.
 The avalanche prone locations are rather rare but are barely recognisable, even to the trained eye.
-Slight increase in avalanche danger as a consequence of warming during the day and solar radiation.
+Increase in avalanche danger as a consequence of warming during the day and solar radiation.
 In steep terrain there is a danger of falling on the icy crust.
-Snowpack

-Danger patterns dp 2: gliding snow dp 6: cold, loose snow and wind Isolated avalanche prone weak layers exist in the bottom section of the snowpack, in particular on steep shady slopes above approximately 2000 m.
-Fresh wind slabs will be deposited on soft layers on shady slopes, in particular at high altitude.
-Tendency Increase in avalanche danger as a consequence of warming during the day and solar radiation.
+dp 2: gliding snow

+dp 6: cold, loose snow and wind

+Isolated avalanche prone weak layers exist in the bottom section of the snowpack, in particular on steep shady slopes above approximately 2000 m.
+The somewhat older wind slabs are lying on soft layers in particular on shady slopes, in particular at high altitude.

+The avalanche danger will persist.
 Moderate, level 2.

 Wind slabs and weakly bonded old snow require caution.

 Dry avalanches can in some places be released in the old snowpack by large loads.
 This applies especially on very steep shady slopes in particular above approximately 2000 m in areas where the snow cover is rather shallow.
 Mostly the avalanches in these loacations are medium-sized.
 The avalanche prone locations are rather rare but are barely recognisable, even to the trained eye.
 The strong wind has transported the old snow.
-The fresh wind slabs in steep terrain are to be bypassed.
-Slight increase in avalanche danger as a consequence of warming during the day and solar radiation.
+The fresh and somewhat older wind slabs are rather small and can only be released by large loads in most cases.
+The wind slabs in steep terrain are to be bypassed.
+Increase in avalanche danger as a consequence of warming during the day and solar radiation.
 In steep terrain there is a danger of falling on the icy crust.

-Snowpack

-Danger patterns

 (dp 1: deep persistent weak layer)

-(dp 6: cold, loose snow and wind)
+dp 6: cold, loose snow and wind

 The surface of the snowpack has frozen to form a strong crust only at high altitudes, in particular on steep sunny slopes.
 Isolated avalanche prone weak layers exist in the bottom section of the snowpack, in particular on shady slopes above approximately 2000 m.
-The fresh wind slabs are easy for the trained eye to recognise and can in some cases be released easily especially at their margins.

-Tendency

 The avalanche danger will persist.
 Moderate, level 2.